kingmoc/product-list-cjs-react/README.md

 Well there you have it.
 A quick guide to getting your products to display using React.
 As you can see, it doesn't take much to get some products listed on your site.

-Let's take a step back and quickly summarize what we acommplished.
+Let's take a step back and quickly summarize what we accommplished.

 - Created a Chec account and added products
 - Created a React project and installed the Commerce.js SDK